Police: 4 suspects wanted in an armed Amazon box burglary

-HONOLULU (KHON2) — The Honolulu Police Department is looking to identify four suspects in a robbery at an Aiea home on Tuesday, May 12, around 3:35 p.m.
+HONOLULU (KHON2) — The Honolulu Police Department is looking to identify four suspects in a burglary at an Aiea home on Tuesday, May 12, around 3:35 p.m.

 Police officials say that a black Porsche SUV entered the victim’s carport on Iini Way.
 There were two women and two men.